 Why is it suited for Comcast Xfinity?

-Being one of the best-rated DOCSIS 3.1 modems allows you to experience 2 x 2 OFDM channels for enhanced data transmission.
-Additionally, it works well with all backward-compatible devices without issues.
+Being one of the best-rated DOCSIS 3.1 modems, it allows you to experience 2 x 2 OFDM channels for enhanced data transmission.
+Additionally, it has backward compatibility which allows it to run DOCSIS 3.0 connections from Xfinity too.

 However, the standard internet plans use 32 x 8 channel bonding.
 Upon connecting this modem to a Wi-Fi 6 router, I experienced the highest wireless throughput of 1167 Mbps in download and 191 Mbps in upload in 5GHz mode.

-Yet, if you use the Ethernet ports to establish direct connections (2.5G or the 1G) port, it lets you experience Gig-level speeds on devices.
-I tested the same with my Dell laptop and could get over 1187 Mbps in download and 197 Mbps in upload over a wired setup.
+Using the Ethernet ports to establish direct connections (2.5G or the 1G) port lets you experience Gig-level speeds on devices.
+I tested the same with my Dell laptop and could get over 1187 Mbps in download and 97 Mbps in upload over a wired setup.
 The gaming and streaming performance had no latency and zero lagging instances.

 Hardware & Other Features